LucasEnard/iris-web-scraping/README.md

 ```

-## Step 1
+## Step 1 : Find the URL of the webpage that you want to scrape.

-Find the URL of the webpage that you want to scrape.
+The example url here is :<br>
 url : "http://quotes.toscrape.com/"

 The webpage that we are gonna scrape data from is a simple website for webscraping training, this is the simplest page to scrap, but if you are interested you can try the others.